denten-books/plain-text/1-chapter.md

 screen.
 The gliding motion enacts a kinetic metaphor, transposing properties of paper to glass.

-There is nothing inherently page-like about stiff slabs of glass and silicone.
-The metaphor of "turing the page by swiping across the screen" conceals the structural rift between media.
-Why would readers engage in such a charade?
-Why not simply make use of novel interfaces afforded by new technology?
-The literature from the field of human--computer interaction suggests a formalist
-answer: habituation [@carroll_metaphor_1982; @carroll_interface_1987;
-@spolsky_user_2001].
-The initial effort it takes to learn to read in a new environment may discourage many potential readers from adopting a new technology.
-Smart designers therefore rely on habituated practice, the turning of pages in our case, to minimize the "friction" of adoption.
-Although an "electronic book reader" contains no pages as such, it extends the metaphor of pages to electronic reading.
-The usability metaphor comes at a cost of concealment.
-A digital poem, a novel, a physician's script, or a legal contract may resemble their paper counterparts.
-But the metaphor of "turing pages" is but one simulation among the device's many possibilities.
-When imitating pages, the reading *appliance* also monitors, adjusts, warns, and controls.
-In return for usability it dissembles.
-The metaphor is a compromise between two conceptual systems.
-It obscures real material affordances behind a symbol.

 Readers bear the burden of conceptual transference (like the turning of pages).
 In pretending to turn "pages," a reader loses sight of the structures producing the simulation.
 Some would object that such structures are irrelevant or not